pegaltier/awesome-utils-dev/utils-coding/utils-ai.md

 ## VIDEOS

+-   <https://youtu.be/WNru_PFycT8> 26/05 This Tool Fixes AI Coding at Scale with 70x Fewer Tokens (Graphify)
+-   <https://youtu.be/NHfzXWAP6Xw> 26/05 Agentic Engineering Explained: Why Vibe Coding Is Over
+-   <https://youtu.be/iHjlRB93okg> 26/05 Spec-Driven Development: Hype or the Future of AI Coding?
+-   <https://youtu.be/RvkbPPZbPgc> 26/05 RAG is Dead: Jeff Huber (Chroma) on Building Agentic Search
 -   <https://youtu.be/YBYUvGOuotE> 26/04 MCP = Mega Context Problem - Matt Carey
 -   <https://youtu.be/kAVRFYgCPg0> 26/04 MCP Creator Reveals the 2026 Roadmap for AI Agents
 -   <https://youtu.be/EN7frwQIbKc> 26/04 The Playbook For Building An AI Native Company